Tachoviendo/qylock/README.md

 <br>

 #### 🚀 INSTALLATION

-> [!TIP]
+> [!NOTE]
-> Don't want to install everything manually?
-Running the script below will handle the installation and configuration for you!
+> These themes are made and tested only on arch linux, but the script will work in most of the distro's out there, so all you gotta do is get the dependencies right as its different for all the distros.

 ```sh
 chmod +x sddm.sh && ./sddm.sh